 There are so many great options of paper for letterhead.
 One thing to consider is the paper’s weight.
 Generally, paper options come in various weights, but the most common one is 20-pound paper.
 While this is a good general paper for just about anything you want to print, it might not be as impressive as something heavier.
 For letterhead, 24-pound paper is a popular choice.
 The higher the number, the thicker the paper.
 Something with a little more thickness generally feels more impressive when being held.

-If you are printing letterhead, inkjet printers are a good option.
+If you are printing letterhead, inkjet printers are a good option, especially when coupled with a high-quality photocopy machine.
 It’s important to make sure your printer stands up to the challenge.
 You also want to ensure that your color logo looks as good as it deserves when you print a physical copy on letterhead.
 While laser printers may be able to print faster, inkjet printers are going to give you the best color.

 A word of caution: Don’t put so much on your letterhead that the main point of your message is muddled.
 You want to stand out, but you also want to make sure your written communication is understood and catches attention without being overwhelming.
 Ensure that you are leaving plenty of space for the actual content of the message itself without creating too many distractions.